eslint-community/eslint-plugin-eslint-plugin/docs/rules/prefer-placeholders.md

-# disallow template literals as report messages (prefer-placeholders)
+# Disallow template literals as report messages (prefer-placeholders)

 Report messages in rules can have placeholders surrounded by curly brackets.